City-of-Helsinki/city-infrastructure-platform/README.md

 Environment variables are used to customize configuration in `cityinfra/settings.py`.
 If you wish to override any settings, you can place them in a local `.env` file which will automatically be sourced when Django imports the settings file.
+Another way, easiest with Azurite emulation is to copy cityinfra/local_settings_example.py to cityinfra/local_settings.py and modify the settings there.
+Example already sets AZURE_BLOBSTORAGE settings to use Azurite emulation.

 ```
 # Use example configuration